xiyinzhi/The_Piano_Boy/README.md

 You can just run our .ipynb files in Jupyter Notebook.

-After training, change the weights with the best one in the predict part and generate a piece of amazing new music!
+After training, replace the weights with the best one in the predict part and generate a piece of amazing new music!

 Now, start your journey!